sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 Phosphatidylethanolamine PE
 Phosphatidylglycerol PG

-after running the packmol command, prepare to run tleap

-actually, packmol says it didn’t find the perfect configuration, but that what was found is likely good enough. can re-run it, but not necessary. but first, let’s fix tleap’s issue. before running leap and ending up with .prmtop and .inpcrd and .pdb, remove atoms
+actually, packmol says it didn’t find the perfect configuration, but that what was found is likely good enough. can re-run it, but not necessary.

+# 4: Generate starting files
+after running the packmol command, prepare to run tleao

 This will generate a .pdb file and leap.in file, which can be edited by the user if required. should we adjust coordinates? no adjust pdb file for compatibility with leap do we need a build.in → yes, naomi already has it (useful commands)

+but first, let’s fix tleap’s issue. before running leap and ending up with .prmtop and .inpcrd and .pdb, remove atoms (?? what is this about??? find out) something needed removing but can't remember what

 check useful commands for the full command set for tleap, and that’s it until HMR + charge calcs.